|Elliott Sound Products||Blocking Mains DC Offset|

 It's worth noting that the mains 'DC' observed (measured across the diode/capacitor network) varied by about ±25mV worst case - at least while I was watching!.
 However, this was measured in a residential area, and there is no doubt that much higher voltages occur from time to time.
 I expect that a circuit that has been tested to work with over 250mV as shown here will be more than sufficient for most installations.

 The circuit as shown will also work perfectly with 120V 60Hz, but it would be wise to increase the capacitance (double the value shown here).
-Although the caps will work better with the higher frequency, the transformer idle current will be almost double that of a 220-240V transformer.
+Although the caps will work better with the higher frequency, the transformer idle current will be higher than that of a 220-240V transformer.

 |Note that for (e.g. valve) amps and preamps and other devices that draw the maximum current continuously, you cannot (and must not) assume that the capacitance needed can be reduced.
 With a continuous current, the capacitance needs to be large enough to support the continuous current.
 As before, inrush current is not a problem, and the diodes will conduct during that period.
 It's extremely important that the diodes do not conduct during normal operation, or the DC blocking is compromised.
 In general, most amps that operate at a continuous high current will not require a DC blocker, because the load current tends to mitigate the effects of DC offset.|